The availability of a large, highly skilled workforce in Glasgow

 London for a comparable business.

-A fact underlined by JP Morgan which established its European
+underlined by JP Morgan which established its European Technology

-Technology Centre in the IFSD in 2001, to develop complex financial
+Centre in the IFSD in 2001, to develop complex financial software

 Initial plans to recruit a total of 300 have expanded

-consistently to the point where the company now employs 700 mainly
+consistently to the point where the company now employs well over

 Glasgow's workforce is highly rated by companies already located